traefik/traefik/docs/content/migration/v2-to-v3.md

 ## Deprecated options removal

-The `pilot` option has been removed from the static configuration, and you should not use it anymore.
+- The `pilot` option has been removed from the static configuration.
+- The `tracing.datadog.globaltag` option has been removed.